 - 1. Go to the account management Web page. - 2.
-Make sure that you have an available subscription with the same storage quota. - 3.
+If several suitable subscriptions are available, select the one you want to use. - 3.
 Select the machine that you want to renew the subscription for, and then click Renew.

 The subscription appears in the Next subscription column for the selected machine.